robin-debry/Moonshot_Project/written_report.md

 **Weaknesses:**

 - Performance: Generally slower than Node.js and even Flask in some scenarios.
-- Scalability: Can be more challenging to scale for very high-traffic applications.
+- Scalability: This can be more challenging to scale for very high-traffic applications.

 ## Detailed comparison table of backend frameworks